Tuatha Dé Danann

 Sí “Otherworld Residence, Territory”

-The term Aos Sí refers to a race of supernaturally-gifted people in the literature and folklore of Ireland, Scotland and the Isle of Man, who are almost certainly identical with the Tuatha Dé Danann.
-The name seems to be quite ancient, pre-dating the Christian period, but its meaning and use is tied up with the complexities of the word Sí (Old Irish Sídh, Modern Scottish Sìth) in the Irish language since this has two broad but linked meanings.
+The term Aos Sí refers to a race of supernatural people in the literature and folklore of Ireland, Scotland and the Isle of Man, who are almost certainly identical with the Tuatha Dé Danann.
+The name seems to be quite ancient, pre-dating the Christian period, but its meaning and use is tied up with the complexities of the Irish word Sí (Old Irish Sídh, Modern Scottish Sìth) since it has two broad but linked meanings.

 The first – and probably oldest – is Sí “(the) Otherworld”: that is the subterranean world of the Tuatha Dé Danann and Aos Sí in the indigenous traditions of the Irish, Scots and Manx.
 This was originally the abode of the gods and their demonic opponents in the pre-Christian religion of the Gaels (hence the frequent Latin explanations in the Medieval manuscripts featuring stories about the Tuatha Dé and Aos Sí describing them as “gods of the earth”).
 However it was also a type of afterlife for mortals, normally heroic ancestral figures or those favoured by the gods.